A survey and analysis of TLS interception mechanisms and motivations: Handshaking with middleboxes

 Unlike mcTLS, Middlebox-Aware TLS (maTLS~\cite{matls}) proposes to negotiate separate TLS sessions between middleboxes instead of sharing the same session secrets.
 However, contrary to simply splitting the sessions (§\ref{sec:split-sessions}), maTLS enables both endpoints to supervise each segment's negotiated parameters, and for the client to authenticate both the middeboxes and the end-server.
 This architecture also enables the endpoints to detect which specific middlebox modified the traffic, even when two of them have write access.

 During the \textsf{ClientHello}/\textsf{ServerHello} exchange, the participating middleboxes append their certificate to the server \textsf{Certificate} message, and their DH key share.
 The client is able to validate each certificate.
-Each endpoint and middlebox establishes a TLS session with the next entity.
-Then, both endpoints generate a shared secret with each middlebox (and the other endpoint, as in TLS).
-The middleboxes derive pairwise accountability keys with the endpoints, which are used to prove the security parameters negotiated between each segment.
+Each endpoint and middlebox establishes a TLS session with the next entity, under which the traffic will be encrypted.
+The middleboxes derive pairwise accountability keys $ak_{i,j}$ with both endpoints, which are used to verify the security parameters $p_{i,j}$ negotiated between each segment.
 When forwarding or modifying a message, a middlebox appends a Modification Log (ML) to the message, which consists of a chain of HMACs on the message received and the one sent by each middlebox.
 The client is able to verify which middlebox modified the message, and that the message went through all the middleboxes in the right order.

-Middlebox service providers (MSP) should obtain a valid publicly trusted certificate with critical extensions to communicate to the endpoints whether the middlebox requires read or write access to the traffic.
+Middlebox service providers (MSP) should obtain a valid publicly trusted certificate with critical extensions to assert the requested access level (read or write) to endpoints.
 Middlebox certificates are logged into Middlebox Transparency (MT) logs, similar to CT logs, to provide auditability of issuance.